Sui by Example

 Welcome to the companion book to docs.sui.io.
-There we describe the Sui Move variant of the Move programming language and explain how to use it to write smart contracts and programming with objects.
+There we describe the Move on Sui and explain how to use it to write smart contracts.

-All code samples in this book are written with the assumption that you use Sui Move, which can installed with this command:
+All code samples in this book are written with the assumption that you use Move on Sui, which can installed with this command:

 $ cargo install --locked --git https://github.com/MystenLabs/sui.git --branch "main" sui